dmentipl/dotfiles/README.md

     home-manager switch
     ```

-Each time you make a change to `home.nix` or any other file you need to run the home-manager switch command.
+Each time you make a change to `home.nix` or any other file you need to run the home-manager switch command to apply the new configuration.

 ## Further details

 ### Managed by nix and home-manager

-Nix and home-manager install applications as listed in [`home.nix`](home.nix), for example: bat, dust, exa, fd, fish, fzf, htop, jq, neovim, pandoc, procs, ripgrep, sd, starship, tmux, trash, and vscode.
+Nix and home-manager manage the installation of applications such as: bat, dust, exa, fd, fish, fzf, htop, jq, neovim, pandoc, procs, ripgrep, sd, starship, tmux, trash, and vscode.
+See [`home.nix`](home.nix) and files imported therein for further details.

-Nix and home-manager also symlink the dotfiles in [`config`](config) to the appropriate locations.
-This includes dotfiles, for example, such as `config.fish`, `gitconfig`, `init.lua`, `settings.json` (for vscode), `starship.toml`, and `tmux.conf`.
+Nix and home-manager also manages the configuration of those applications, including via symlinking of dotfiles to the appropriate locations in `$HOME`.
+This includes dotfiles such as `config.fish`, `git/config`, `init.lua`, `settings.json`, `starship.toml`, and `tmux.conf`, for example.

-### Not managed by nix and home-manager
+### Not managed by nix or home-manager

-The following are not (yet) managed by nix and home-manager.
+The following are not *yet* managed by nix or home-manager.

 - macOS defaults.
-See `install/mac.sh` for details.
+See `base/mac/mac.sh` for details.
 To set defaults, run the script as follows

     ```bash
     bash install/mac.sh
     ```

 - VS Code extensions.
-See `install/extensions.json` for the list of "recommended" extensions.
 Install with the following fish-shell snippet

     ```fish
     for ext in (jq .recommendations[] -r install/extensions.json) code --install-extension $ext
     end
     ```

+    See `base/vscode/extensions.json` for the list of "recommended" extensions.

 - Neovim extensions.
 First, install [paq](https://github.com/savq/paq-nvim) (a package manager) with the following